CrowdStrike/Cloud-AWS/Network-Firewall/documentation/deployment.md

 # Deployment

-Please not the following when running the demo.
+Please note the following when running the demo.

 * _*This Template will take 15-20mins to fully deploy in your VPC*_